-- Going concern: No significant going concern risks identified. - Fraud & Non-compliance with laws and regulations (Noclar): In our audit we incorporated the presumed fraud risk of management override of controls, laid down in the auditing standards and the assessment of the risk of material misstatement of the financial statements due to noncompliance with laws and regulations.
+- Fraud & Non-compliance with laws and regulations (Noclar) related risks: In our audit we incorporated the presumed fraud risk of management override of controls laid down in the auditing standards. - Going concern related risks: No going concern risks identified. - Climate related risks: We have considered the impact of climate-related risks on the financial statements and described our approach in the section 'Audit response to climaterelated risks'.

-Key audit matters
+Key audit matter

-- Valuation of loans to Group companies
+Valuation of loans to Group companies